 Our Grant Process

-RunningBrooke’s Move2Learn program awards grants to non-profit and other organizations based in Alexandria, VA working with Alexandria City children to provide innovative programs that get kids moving to support academic achievement.
-We encourage schools and teachers to apply for funding that would help provide resources for initiatives that get kids moving in the school and classroom.
+RunningBrooke’s Move2Learn initiative awards grants to non-profit organizations and public or private school programs based in Alexandria, VA working with Alexandria City children to provide innovative programs that get kids moving to support academic achievement.
+We encourage schools and program directors to apply for funding that would help provide resources for initiatives that get kids moving in the school and classroom.

 Preference will be given to programs that can provide opportunities for exercise/movement activities before academic learning and in the classroom during the school day.
 RunningBrooke will not exclude from consideration, after school or intersession programs with a focus on under-served communities.